 The 2015=100 indices include a two-weighting system.
 Previous bases used a constant-weight system.
 2010 weights are used for aggregation of indices between 1999 and 2012.
 2015 weights are used for periods after 2012.
 Both series are then chained with a link coefficient on the year 2013.

 Annual weights are based on output by industry at basic prices that are included in the national accounts.
 This output includes subsidies on products, but does not include taxes.

-Geography coverage includes France (including overseas departments except for French Guyana and Mayotte).
-French Guyana and Mayotte are excluded because they are not liable for VAT.
+Geography coverage is France: including the overseas departments and excluding French Guyana and Mayotte.
+French Guyana and Mayotte are not liable for VAT.